newrelic/newrelic-opentelemetry-examples/getting-started-guides/ruby/instrumented/README.md

-# Getting Started Guide - Ruuby
+# Getting Started Guide - Ruby

 This is the solution (completely instrumented with OpenTelemetry) for the Ruby demo application used in the Getting Started Guide - Ruby doc.